hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

    1. nodeId
    2. consensus weight
    3. gossip_ca_certificate - containing the gossip signing public key
-   4. tss_encryption_key - not used until TSS is implemented
-   5. list of gossip network endpoints
+   4. list of gossip network endpoints

 The following `Address` data has been dropped: